sicreative/VoltageShift/README.md

 After reboot, ensure the kext and the command tool files are in the same directory.

-For Big Sur, a diaglog will showed when first launch and tick the Grey button to System Preferences>Security & Privacy allow the kext, and reboot take effective.
+For Big Sur, a diaglog will showed when first launched, tick Grey button redirect to System Preferences>Security & Privacy and allow the kext loaded, reboot take the effective.

 You can view your current voltage offset,CPU freqency,power and temperture settings with the following command: